alphagov/govuk-developer-docs/source/manual/data-gov-uk-supporting-ckan.html.md

 You can ssh on to these machines with `ssh co@<machine-name>`.

-If you cannot `ssh` as above, it's worth asking someone in the #platform-health slack channel to make sure you are in the `authorized_keys`.
+If you cannot `ssh` as above, arrange with 2nd line to add your public SSH key to the servers.

 We are in the process of migrating [CKAN] to standard GOV.UK infrastructure.